ibm-cloud-docs/billing-usage/exporting-usage.md

 | Billable Cost       | `resources.billable_cost`     | The billable charges for all cloud resources used in the account |
 | Non Billable Cost  | `resources.non_billable_cost` | Non-billable charges for all cloud resources used in the account |
 {: class="simple-tab-table"}
-{: caption="Table 1.
-Account summary CSV header titles and JSON report fields for account usage summary" caption-side="bottom"}
+{: caption="Account summary CSV header titles and JSON report fields for account usage summary" caption-side="bottom"}
 {: tab-group="account-summary-1-2"}
 {: #account-id-1-2}
 {: tab-title="Account Usage Summary"}